moorepants/dissertation/control.rst

 The denominators of the transfer functions show that we have three stable modes, as expected.
 The numerators are potentially more interesting.
-Note that the steer torque to steer angle transfer function has a right half plane zero at :math:`s=2.934`.
-This single right half plane zero means that the steer angle response will exhibit an initial undershoot for a given steer torque input [Hoagg2007]_.
-The step response of the two transfer functions is shown in Figure :ref:`figStableStepResponse`.
+Note that the steer torque to steer angle and the roll torque to steer angle transfer functions both have a single right half plane zero.
+This single right half plane zero means that the steer angle response from either input will exhibit an initial undershoot for a given steer torque input [Hoagg2007]_.
+This phenomena can be demonstrated by examining the step response of the two transfer functions is shown in Figure :ref:`figStableStepResponse`.

 .. figStableStepResponse: